 Workers’ Compensation law is founded on the principle that employee injuries are a cost of doing business.
-That cost should be absorbed by the employer and ultimately passed on to the consumer.
-That principle is only served, however, if compensation is limited to persons that are engaged in the employer’s trade, business, or occupation, i.e., employees.
+The costsassociated with employee injuries should be absorbed by the employer and ultimately passedon to the consumer.
+That principle is only served, however, if compensation is limited to persons that are engaged in the employer’s trade, business, or occupation and, therefore, reasonably may be considered the employer’s employees.

 Presumption of Employee Status